 - Asbestos and/or lead concerns due to the age of your home

 Then we move into the sketch mode.
-Depending upon your project, your needs and your designer, we‘ll create sketches on onion skin sketch paper or directly onto the computer using our computer-aided-design (CAD) program (Chief Architect).
-CAD software allows us to build a virtual model of your home, giving you a visual tool most of our clients rave about.
+Depending upon your project, your needs and your designer, we‘ll create sketches on paper or directly onto the computer using our computer-aided-design (CAD) program (Chief Architect).
+CAD software allows us to build a virtual model of your home, giving you a visual tool our clients rave about.
 It allows you to point to a spot on your floor plan, for example, and ask what the view is in any particular direction you want to see.
 In 3D you can then see that view.
 Once the virtual model is built this manipulation becomes easy and quick.

 We meet again to be sure we’re going down a path you like, offering you our feedback, and listening to your responses.
 Then back we go to the drawing board where we begin the second phase of conceptual designing.
 We meet again, refine a few more details, and either modify the conceptual design yet again or else shift to the drafting phase.